letsencrypt/website/content/en/docs/challenge-types.md

 Cons:

 - It doesn’t work if your ISP blocks port 80 (this is rare, but some residential ISPs do this).
-- Let’s Encrypt doesn’t let you use this challenge to issue wildcard certificates.
+- This challenge cannot be used to issue wildcard certificates.
 - If you have multiple web servers, you have to make sure the file is available on all of them.

 # DNS-01 challenge